zhongkai-dev/imageshare/README.md

 1. Open the application in your browser at http://localhost:3000
 2. Enter any 6-digit number (e.g., 123456) to login or register
-3. Upload files using the upload form
+3. Upload files using the form at the bottom of the chat
+4. View your uploaded files in the chat stream
+5. Click on images to see them in fullscreen mode
-4. View, download, or delete your files
+6. Download or delete files as needed
-5. Logout when finished

 ### Multiple Users

-- Each user gets their own private file storage
+- Each user gets their own private chat space
 - Different users can use different 6-digit numbers (e.g., one user can use 123456, another can use 654321)
 - Files are only visible to the user who uploaded them